nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 Modules used in an nf-core pipeline use fixed software tools inside the container engine (such as docker, singularity, conda).
 The container packages up the software and all its dependencies so the application runs reliably in any computing environment.
 In a nf-core module, each of the versions used in a package [must be emitted as per the nf-core guidelines](https://nf-co.re/docs/guidelines/components/modules#emission-of-versions).
 These versions are documented within a pipeline release.

 The [nf-core pipeline releases include checklists to evaluate these aspects](https://nf-co.re/docs/checklists/pipeline_release).

-Make sure you rerun the appropriate levels of testing depending on the potential impact of the changes made.
-Preferably this is performed in an automated way depending on the type of release (patch, minor or major).
-TODO make clear what this means

 ### Code and software development process quality